Softball Hitting Drills

 Tee Work Drills (Foundation)

 Tee work is the most-used hitting drill at every level above tee ball, and the one that fixes a swing path fastest.
 The ball does not move, so the hitter can repeat the exact contact point until the body owns it.
 Keep tee work in every practice, even at the varsity level, because the simplest drill is the one that resets a drifting swing the quickest.
 The three tee drills below build the contact point, plate coverage, and the ability to adjust to different eye levels.
+Add the ones you want to your hitting session as you read.

 Belt-High Tee Work

 Set the tee at belt height over the middle of the plate.
-Hitter takes ten full swings into a net, resets, and repeats.
-Cue: "stride early, hands inside, fire the hips first."
-Watch for: a clean follow-through and a balanced finish, not just a hard hit.
-Common error: casting the hands away from the body and rolling the wrists over early.
-Fix: picture pulling the bat knob through a tight channel toward the ball, keeping the hands close to the body until contact.
+The hitter takes ten full swings into a net, resets, and repeats, watching for a clean follow-through and a balanced finish rather than just a hard hit.

 Inside-Outside Tee

-Place the tee on the inside half of the plate for ten swings (drive the ball into the pull-side gap), then move it to the outside half for ten more (drive the ball the other way).
-Cones in the field mark the target zones.
-Cue: "see the half, drive the half."
-Watch for: the outside ball going the other way, not a yanked ground ball to the pull side.
-Common error: trying to pull the outside pitch.
-Fix: let the outside ball travel deeper before the hands fire, and shorten the load.
+Place the tee on the inside half of the plate for ten swings driven into the pull-side gap, then move it to the outside half for ten more driven the other way, with cones in the field marking the target zones.

 Two-Tee High-Low